International Shooting Sport Federation: First Olympiad and early 20th century

-1940 marks another break in the history of Olympic Games and shooting, as the 2nd World War exploded.
-The federal books, with records and archives were transported from Paris to Stockholm, in a neutral country.
-After the conclusion of the world conflict, in 1947, eight members agreed on holding a World Championship and a General Assembly in Stockholm, where Erik Carlsson was elected as the third president of the ISSF history.
+1940 marked another break in the history of Olympic Games and shooting due to World War 2.
+The federal books, with records and archives were transported from Paris to Stockholm - Sweden being a neutral country.
+After the conclusion of the conflict, in 1947, eight members agreed on holding a World Championship and a General Assembly in Stockholm, where Erik Carlsson was elected as the third president of the ISSF history.

 Late 20th century

 The Pan-American Games and the Asian Games were both created, on their respective continents, as multi-sport international competitions, in 1951, and shooting was accepted in both.
 Since that year, Pan-Am Games and Asian Games have been staged every four years, with shooting always present in the program.
 Since 1954, the ISSF started adopting a four-year cycle for its World Championship.
 In 1966 the UIT decided to recognize its events as mixed ones, allowing women to compete alongside men in every official competition, including the 1968 Olympic Games and their three following editions.